venkatabhinavgale/reskin-enercare/wp-content/plugins/duracelltomi-google-tag-manager/readme.txt

 = Google Ads remarketing =

-GTM4WP can add each dataLayer variable as a Google Ads remarketing custom parameter list.
+Google Tag Manager for WordPress can add each dataLayer variable as a Google Ads remarketing custom parameter list.
 This enables you to build sophisticated remarketing lists.

 = Blacklist & Whitelist Tag Manager tags, triggers and variables =